 Welcome to the unofficial Ilkeston train station website.

 This is an information resource and place to read news, views and understand what's going on.

-Ilkeston has been without a station for decades and has been known as the largest town in England without its own rail link.
+Ilkeston was without a station for decades and had been known as the largest town in England without its own rail link.
 The station is placed at the former station site intersecting with Millership Way near Station Road and Coronation Road.